MODULHAUS/magazine/readme.md

 ## goal of tranference

 To spread valuable information and insight for modular web development.
+And of course to advance art and science.

 ### with content about